bakiemrebulut/lamp-control/README.md

 Then you can access page with this IP.

 Example web page:
-Click here turn the LED OFF
+Click here turn the OFF

 Temperature:25.42